iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> Keeps out half way through the run.<br> :date: __2021-01-22 19:14:51__

+> The timer stops working or lags when your screen goes black and I ended up walking much more in the beginning as a warm up than I should have done and was running for much longer than I should have been.
+Therefore, even though the concept is great, it really didn't work as I didn't have any structure to follow in the end and might as well just run at my own pace.<br> :date: __2021-01-20 00:23:14__

 > Keeps shutting down on honor 10 even after settings change<br> :date: __2021-01-10 14:09:52__